 Aside from offering a unique flavour, the nutritional profile of apricots is also impressive.
-A lot of health benefits awaits those who include it in their diet regularly.
+A lot of health benefits await those who regularly include it in their diet.

 What is it?

-When ripe, apricots have a golden orange color like a sunset in the summer.
-It has a mild, sweet taste with a hint of tartness much like plums.
-It has a velvety surface.
-This stone fruit is actually a drupe with a single pit located at the centre of a crunchy flesh.
+When ripe, apricots have a golden-orange color like a sunset in the summer.
+They have a mild, sweet taste with a hint of tartness—similar to plums—and a velvety surface.
+This stone fruit is actually a drupe with a single pit located at the centre of its crunchy flesh.

-Apricots, which have an Asian origin, grow on small, deciduous trees that thrive in well-drained sloping soils.
+Apricots, which have an Asian origin, grow on small deciduous trees that thrive in well-drained, sloping soils.
 During the springtime, apricot trees produce beautiful white-pink flowers.
-Close relatives of apricots include nectarine, plums, and peaches.
+Close relatives of apricots include nectarines, plums, and peaches.

-Apricots have a long history—about 4,000 years ago on the mountain slopes of China where it was an important food crop.
-But it was already a well-known fruit in Greece even as far back as 60BC.
-It was the Greeks who gave apricots the tag name the “golden eggs of the sun” and brought it to Armenia, the Mediterranean, and Europe.
-But it was the Spanish explorers who brought apricots to the US in the 1700s.
+Apricots have a long history dating back about 4,000 years to the mountain slopes of China, where it was an important food crop.
+It was a well-known fruit in Greece as far back as 60BC, where it was referred to as “golden eggs of the sun”.
+The Greeks brought apricots to Armenia, the Mediterranean and Europe, but it was Spanish explorers who brought them to the US in the 1700s.

-Today, there are many countries that commercially produce apricots aside from China, Spain, and Greece.
-There's New Zealand, South America, Turkey, France, Russia, USA, Italy, Syria, and Iran.
+Today, there are many countries aside from China, Spain, and Greece that commercially produce apricots.
+These include New Zealand, South America, Turkey, France, Russia, USA, Italy, Syria, and Iran.

-Because there are all kinds of fruits to choose from in the market today, apricots are sometimes overlooked.
-But if you are going to take a closer look at this fruit, you would find a plethora of nutrition and health benefits other fruits won’t be able to match.
+There are all kinds of fruits to choose from at the market these days, so apricots are sometimes overlooked.
+If you were to take a closer look at this fruit, though, you would find a plethora of nutritional and health benefits that other fruits simply can't match.

-Apricots keep heart diseases away.
-Because apricots have significant amounts of Vitamin C, potassium, and carotenoids, regularly eating this fruit could help prevent heart disease and infections.
-It may even help regulate heartbeat, blood pressure and cholesterol levels in the body and promote healthy mucous membrane and skin.
+Helps prevent heart disease.
+Because apricots contain significant amounts of vitamin C, potassium and carotenoids, regularly eating this fruit could help prevent heart disease and infections.
+It may even help to regulate heartbeat, blood pressure and cholesterol levels in the body, as well as promote a healthy mucous membrane and skin.